jiaxinaspenlin-dotcom/unmapped/README.md

 ## Challenge Context

 Built for the World Bank Youth Summit x Hack-Nation "UNMAPPED" challenge.
-The primary demo user is Amara, a 22-year-old outside Accra, Ghana, with phone repair, accessories sales, customer service, basic coding, shared mobile access, and incomplete formal credentials.
+The primary demo configuration is Ghana, focused on urban and peri-urban informal work such as repair, retail, customer service, and digital services.

-The second configuration is Bangladesh, represented by Ayesha, a rural/semi-rural youth profile around family farming, crop sales, mobile payments, basic machinery, and informal work.
+The second configuration is Bangladesh, focused on rural and semi-rural agricultural and informal work such as crop handling, farm-product sales, mobile payments, and basic machinery support.

 ## Three Modules